top of page

 Hot Springs in Canada - Jasper National Park

 Secluded in a rugged valley of Jasper National Park is the Miette Hot Springs.
-Similarly to the Banff Upper Hot Springs, the Miette Hot Springs have been enjoyed by the local indigenous people and park visitors alike since the 19th century.
+Similar to the Banff Upper Hot Springs, the Miette Hot Springs have been enjoyed by the local indigenous people and park visitors alike since the 19th century.

 These hot springs boast the warmest temperature of all the hot springs in this list, with the pool maintaining an average temperature of 40 degrees celsius at all times.
-As this hot spring is located in a much more secluded area, it's common for visitors to pair a visit to the hot springs with a hike along the Sulphur Skyline, known for its steep elevation and wildlife spotting.
+As this hot spring is located in a much more remote area, it's common for visitors to pair a visit to the hot springs with a hike along the Sulphur Skyline, known for its steep elevation and wildlife spotting.

 Enjoy the seclusion and stunning views of this hidden gem for only C$19.75 per adult.
 It's well worth the visit!

-Where To Stay
+Where To Stay in Jasper National Park

-How To Get There
+How To Get To Miette Hot Springs

 The Miette Hot Springs are accessible by car, approximately 1 hour or 62km from the town of Jasper.
 There are no public transport or taxi options to this location.
 From Edmonton, the hot springs are approximately 3.5 hours away.